CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Added link to enrichments on Panda Bears page
 - Moved enrichment_programs class CSS from teddy_bears.css to common.css to allow the Panda Bears and other classroom pages to access it
 - Added link to enrichments on Bear Cubs page
+- Added link to enrichments on Big Bears page